 Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

-I assume you are coming to St. Thomas on a cruise ship.
-If not, you will have to pretend with me.
+This tour is perfect if you are coming to St. Thomas on a cruise ship.

 Below I have a suggested route/path for your walking adventure, but feel free to wander and take detours – Charlotte Amalie is a small town and everything is no more than 5-6 minutes away.